Are you considering getting into journalism? You better learn how to conduct an interview.

 Conducting a good interview isn’t easy – it takes a lot of practice, however here are a few tips to learn to interview like a pro:

-Research – The only way to come up with good questions is to know everything there is to know about your subject.
+The only way to come up with good questions is to know everything there is to know about your subject.
 Research the individual or the subject and head into the interview with a sense of what you want to get out of it.

-Write down your questions – be prepared with questions, aim to have twice as many you are expecting to ask, but be prepared to ditch those questions to follow where the conversation leads.
+Be prepared with questions, aim to have twice as many you are expecting to ask, but be prepared to ditch those questions to follow where the conversation leads.

-Be on time – Arrive at your interview with plenty of time to spare.
+Arrive at your interview with plenty of time to spare.
 If you’ve never been to the place where your interview is taking place, go early and scout it out.

-Ask open-ended questions – open-ended question are designed to encourage a full, meaningful answer using the subject’s own knowledge and/or feelings.
+Open-ended question are designed to encourage a full, meaningful answer using the subject’s own knowledge and/or feelings.
 They cannot be answered with a yes or no. Alternatively, closed-ended questions encourage short or single-word answers which isn’t what you are looking for.
 Open-ended questions also tend to be more objective and less leading than closed-ended questions.

 Open-ended questions typically begin with words such as “Why” and “How”, or phrases such as “Tell me about…”.
 Often they are not technically a question, but a statement which implicitly asks for a response.